Cal Neva Lodge & Casino

-Cal Neva Resort & Casino, previously known as the Calneva Resort and Cal-Neva Lodge, is a resort and casino straddling the border between Nevada and California on the shores of Lake Tahoe.
-The original building was constructed in 1926, and became famous when the national media picked up a story about actress Clara Bow cancelling checks she owed to the Cal-Neva worth $13,000 in 1930 ($ today).
+Cal Neva Resort & Casino, previously known as the Calneva Resort and Cal-Neva Lodge, was a resort and casino straddling the border between Nevada and California on the shores of Lake Tahoe.
+The original building was constructed in 1926 and became famous when the national media picked up a story about actress Clara Bow canceling checks she owed to the Cal-Neva worth $13,000 in 1930 ($ today).
 After burning down in a fire in 1937, the structure was rebuilt in only 30 days.
 In 1960, entertainer Frank Sinatra purchased the resort with several others, including singer Dean Martin and Chicago mobster Sam Giancana.

-Under Sinatra, the Celebrity Room was added alongside a helipad and it opened year round.
-His ownership gradually increased over the following two years until he owned 50% outright.
-Giancana's attendance at the property first provoked a rift between Sinatra and share holder Hank Sanicola, and later resulted in Sinatra's gambling license being suspended by the Nevada Gaming Control Board.
+Under Sinatra, the Celebrity Room was added alongside a helipad and the property remained open year-round.
+Sinatra's ownership gradually increased over the following two years until he owned 50%.
+Giancana's attendance at the property first provoked a rift between Sinatra and shareholder Hank Sanicola, and later resulted in Sinatra's gambling license being suspended by the Nevada Gaming Control Board.
 Sinatra initially leased the property to Jack L. Warner and later in 1968 to a group of investors.
 It passed through the hands of a series of investment groups until 1976 when it was bought by Kirk Kerkorian.
 The property closed for renovations in 2013 and has not reopened since.
-Larry Ellison purchased the property out of bankruptcy in 2018.
+Larry Ellison purchased the property out of bankruptcy in 2018; in 2023 it was sold to McWhinney, a real estate company in Denver, who announced plans to convert it into a hotel.

 History

 Early period

 The Cal-Neva Lodge was built in 1926 by real estate developer Robert P. Sherman.
 Canadian Army Colonel H. H. Betts went missing from his room at the Cal-Neva in 1929; his body was found over a year later some five miles away from the hotel.
-The lodge was first made nationally famous later that year when actress Clara Bow cancelled checks owed to the casino worth $13,000; she claimed that she had believed that the chips she was using while playing blackjack were worth 50 cents when they were actually valued at $100.
+The lodge was first made nationally famous in late 1930 when actress Clara Bow canceled checks owed to the casino worth $13,000.
+She claimed that she had believed that the chips she was using while playing blackjack were worth 50 cents when they were actually valued at $100.
+In 1931, Nevada Governor Fred B. Balzar signed Assembly Bill 98, which legalized gambling in Nevada.
+After being purchased by developer Norman Blitz, it became one of Nevada's earliest legalized casinos.
+Rumors abounded that the owners of the lodge intended to put a gambling boat on the lake.
 A group of investors bought the Cal-Neva in 1935, and recruited William "Bones" Remmer to act as its president and the pit manager of the casino.
 That year a 13-year-old Judy Garland performed at Cal-Neva for the first time.
 The original building burned down in 1937, causing $200,000 ($ today) worth of damage; the incident was thought to have been arson but no charges were ever brought.
 The reconstruction effort took 30 days, with 500 men working on the project.
-State legislation was changed shortly afterwards to allow gambling.
-After being purchased by developer Norman Blitz, it became one of Nevada's earliest legalized casinos.
-Rumors abounded that the owners of the lodge intended to put a gambling boat on the lake.